- About KBA

 |Pro Bono Opportunities|

-Online Site Will Provide Free Answers to Civil Legal Questions – Attorney Volunteers Needed!
+Online Site Provides Free Answers to Civil Legal Questions – Attorney Volunteers Needed!

 Many things that are simple for lawyers are baffling to those without legal training.
 In an effort to provide some guidance for lower income persons who need legal information or advice to help them understand their situation, Kansas is joining other states in a national effort to provide online answers to civil legal questions.
 There are no requirements on the number of volunteer hours you provide.
 Work will be done via computer and the client will not have your direct email address or phone number.
 Nothing from the client will come directly to you.
 You will be able to go online and select the questions you will answer, based on geography or legal matters involved.

 Click the link below for additional information and to complete a form to indicate your interest.
-We will contact you soon with additional information and training opportunities.
-We hope to launch the Kansas site in October 2016.
+We will contact you soon with additional information.
 The program is led by the American Bar Association and you do not have to be an ABA or KBA member to volunteer.Click Here to Volunteer

 KBA Members—Please Record Your Pro Bono Hours